MetLife Inc. (MET) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price predicted by analysts for MET is $83.19, which is $13.81 above the current price.
-The public float for MET is 659.31M and currently, short sellers hold a 1.03% ratio of that float.
-The average trading volume of MET on March 07, 2023 was 3.86M shares.
+The average price point forecasted by analysts for MetLife Inc. (MET) is $83.31, which is $18.83 above the current market price.
+The public float for MET is 659.31M, and currently, short sellers hold a 1.03% ratio of that floaft.
+The average trading volume of MET on March 10, 2023 was 3.95M shares.

 MET’s Market Performance

-MET’s stock has seen a -2.91% decrease for the week, with a -0.03% drop in the past month and a -9.08% fall in the past quarter.
-The volatility ratio for the week is 2.02%, and the volatility levels for the past 30 days are at 1.86% for MetLife Inc. The simple moving average for the last 20 days is -2.21% for MET stock, with a simple moving average of 2.56% for the last 200 days.
+The stock of MetLife Inc. (MET) has seen a -6.80% decrease in the past week, with a -9.25% drop in the past month, and a -14.09% fall in the past quarter.
+The volatility ratio for the week is 3.15%, and the volatility levels for the past 30 days are at 2.15% for MET.
+The simple moving average for the last 20 days is -8.95% for MET stock, with a simple moving average of -4.94% for the last 200 days.

 Analysts’ Opinion of MET